techidaily/site-facebook/source/_posts/from-concept-to-celebration-structuring-fb-events.md

 ## Personal Profile vs. Facebook Page Events

- There are a few[reasons why a Facebook Page is better than a personal profile for branding](https://www.makeuseof.com/why-facebook-page-is-better-for-branding/) .
+ There are a few [reasons why a Facebook Page is better than a personal profile for branding](https://www.makeuseof.com/why-facebook-page-is-better-for-branding/) .
 If you are creating a public event from the Facebook Page that you host, there are a few differences between events created from a personal profile and those created via a page that you manage.

  If you are creating an event via a page you manage, you will be asked if the event is: